Training Dynamics Impact Post-Training Quantization Robustness: Discussion

 \section{Discussion}

-\looseness -1 We conduct a systematic investigation of how training interventions affect quantization degradation in language models under controlled experimental configurations.
-First, we observe that the magnitude of the learning rate determines quantization robustness when all other hyperparameters remain fixed.
-Wherein, in the scenario in which two training runs attain comparable validation loss, we recommend breaking the tie choosing the one with higher learning rate, for its expected enhanced quantization performance.
-Second, we identify that averaging checkpoints, either across different data configurations via model souping or along the training trajectory, promotes robustness to quantization.
-These concrete examples, where quantization degradation noticeably shifts with training dynamics, lead us to advocate studying quantization robustness during routine hyperparameter tuning.
+We conduct a systematic investigation of how training interventions affect quantization degradation in language models under controlled experimental configurations.
+First, we observe that the magnitude of the learning rate determines quantization robustness when all other hyperparameters remain fixed. \looseness -1 Second, we identify that averaging checkpoints, either across different data configurations via model souping or along the training trajectory, promotes robustness to quantization. \looseness -1 These concrete examples, where quantization degradation noticeably shifts with training dynamics, lead us to advocate studying quantization robustness during routine hyperparameter tuning.
+We then study geometric properties of the loss to investigate how learning rate and weight averaging affect quantization performance, finding that these interventions coincide with convergence to flatter minima, which we argue might benefit quantization robustness.

-\looseness -1 Nevertheless, the mechanisms through which learning rates and weight averaging affect quantization performance remain unclear.
-We show that gradient norm magnitudes do not appear to correlate with quantization error and show that increasing weight decay does correlate with reduced quantization error.
-And, while we showcase examples of predictable quantization error, we also encounter training trajectories with more erratic behavior in Appendix \ref{wild:all}.
-As a result, it remains unclear whether a predictive model of quantization degradation is within reach, or what additional factors may be at play.

-\looseness -1 Finally, our analysis focuses primarily on the effect of learning rate and schedules, leaving other parts of the optimization pipeline unexplored.
-Factors such as optimizer choice and weight decay~\citep{wang2025adamw_wd} may also affect quantization performance, and we leave the exploration of schedule-free methods~\citep{defazio_road_2024} to follow-up work.
-Moreover, although we limit our analysis to dense models with quadratic attention, we expect similar conclusions for sparse~\citep{shazeer2017moe} and sub-quadratic architectures~\citep{gu2024mamba}.

-\looseness -1 Overall, we end with an optimistic note.
-Our findings indicate that quantization degradation stems from an intricate relationship between training dynamics and learning rate decay.
-As a result, we find that rather than being an unavoidable consequence of training data scale, it can be acted upon with existing tools and mechanisms, which are especially beneficial for low-bit quantization.
+Overall, we end on an optimistic note.
+Our findings indicate that quantization degradation stems from an intricate relationship between training dynamics alluding to general model robustness.
+As a result, we find that, rather than being an unavoidable consequence of training data scale, it can be acted upon with existing tools, which are especially beneficial for low-bit quantization.